MalGreenidge/Rock_Paper_Sciccors/README.md

 ## Introduction

-The simple implementation of an elementary school classic; Rock, Paper, Scissors.
+The simple implementation of a childhood classic; Rock, Paper, Scissors.

 ## Technologies